 The Vitamin DNA Test helps you to understand which vitamins and minerals – including B12 – you’re likely to have trouble absorbing or metabolizing, so you can make dietary changes to improve your levels.

-In your results report you’ll get a detailed genetic report along with personalized dietary and lifestyle advice to improve your wellbeing.
+Your results include a detailed genetic report along with personalized dietary and lifestyle advice to improve your wellbeing.
 Plus, there are additional insights such as if your vitamin B12 levels are likely to change during pregnancy.

 The Vitamin and Cholesterol Blood Test measures your current Vitamin B12 levels (along with other things) and also provides personalized nutrition advice.
 With each test, you also have the option to purchase a supplement package tailored to your needs.